-The reliance on proximity over view in approaching potential property valuation effects and the weight given to studies in areas not comparable with the subject area caused Chalmers to dismiss consideration of properties beyond a very small area in the immediate vicinity of the existing power line.
+The reliance on proximity over view in approaching potential property valuation effects and the weight given to studies in areas not comparable with the subject area resulted in minimal or no consideration of most properties beyond a relatively small area in the immediate vicinity of the existing power line in the Applicants' analysis.
 Of note, despite the enormous recent advances in technology and GIS systems, we found no use of GIS viewshed data in the existing literature to more precisely measure potential landscape and view quality changes in estimating property valuation impacts.